If you've ever had a bowel movement and felt lighter afterwards, you might wonder: Do you lose weight when you poop?

 What Does a Healthy Bowel Movement Look Like?

 Visiting the porcelain throne more often?
 That's likely due to healthy dietary changes on your weight-loss plan.
-If you're noshing on more fruits and veggies, your poops will probably be more plentiful.
+If you're noshing on more fruits and veggies, you'll reap the benefits of pooping every day.

 "Eating more plant-based foods will increase the amount of soluble fiber in the stool," which will become fluffy, softer and easier to pass, Dr. Sonpal says.
 That's because fiber "causes more distention of the rectum, making you go to the bathroom more frequently," he explains.

-More regular poops may also occur if you're working out more.
+More regular poops can also occur if you're working out more.

 "Exercise makes everything in your abdomen compress," Dr. Sonpal says.
 In other words, "your abdominal muscles are literally promoting you to poop."